Oxybelis aeneus: Common names

 In Arizona O. aeneus is also called "pike-headed tree snake".
 In Trinidad and Tobago and Guyana, it is known as a "horse whip" or "vine snake".

 Behavior

 Mostly arboreal and diurnal, O. aeneus is quite often mistaken for a vine.
 When threatened, it sometimes releases foul smelling secretions from its vent.

 Diet

-O. aeneus feeds mainly on lizards (mostly anoles), but also eats frogs, small rodents and birds.
+Oxybelis aeneus feeds mainly on lizards (mostly anoles), but also eats frogs, small rodents and birds.

 Venom

-O. aeneus is a mildly venomous rear-fanged snake, but it is not considered dangerous to humans.
+Oxybelis aeneus is a mildly venomous rear-fanged snake, but it is not considered dangerous to humans.

 Reproduction

-O. aeneus is oviparous.
-Clutch sizes of 3-6 have been published.
+Oxybelis aeneus is oviparous.
+Clutch sizes of 3–6 have been published.
 In Arizona, hatching occurs in September.